xbrlware/ernest/README.md

     xbrl_submissions_cat:
       index of xbrl submissions files released each quarter by the sec through the annual quarterly financial statements [AQFS] directory

     ernest_xbrl_aqfs:

---index of joined aqfs submission, presentaton, tag & number files released quarterly --by the sec; the join produces a contextualized set of xbrl tags for the balance sheet --cash flow and income statment sections of the earnings report
+      index of joined aqfs submission, presentaton, tag & number files released quarterly by the sec; the join produces a contextualized set of xbrl tags for the balance sheet cash flow and income statment sections of the earnings report

     ernest_omx_cat:

---index of historical omx articles; currently running for old documents
+      index of historical omx articles; currently running for old documents

     ernest_suspensions_cat:

---index of sec trading halts
+      index of sec trading halts

-# Ernest: Project Code Documentation

-# ERNEST:
+# Docs

 # _____________________________________________ ##### SCRAPE #####: